Last updated November 1, 2023

 The personal data transferred concern the following special categories of data:

-Data Exporter may submit personal data to the Data Importer through the Services, the extent of which is determined and controlled by the Data Exporter in compliance with Applicable Data Protection Law and which may concern the following special categories of data, if any:
+Data Exporter (the Customer) may submit personal data to the Data Importer through the Services, the extent of which is determined and controlled by the Data Exporter in compliance with Applicable Data Protection Law and which may concern the following special categories of data, if any:

 - racial or ethnic origin;